Sorrel

 Sorrel (Rumex acetosa), also called common sorrel or garden sorrel, is a perennial herbaceous plant in the family Polygonaceae.
-Other names for sorrel include spinach dock and narrow-leaved dock ('dock' being a common name for the genus Rumex).
+Other names for sorrel include spinach dock and narrow-leaved dock ("dock" being a common name for the genus Rumex).

 Sorrel is native to Eurasia and a common plant in grassland habitats.
 It is often cultivated as a leaf vegetable or herb.

 Description

-Sorrel is a slender herbaceous perennial plant about 60 cm high, with roots that run deep into the ground, as well as juicy stems and arrow-shaped (sagittate) leaves.
+Sorrel is a slender herbaceous perennial plant about 60 cm high, with roots that run deep into the ground, as well as juicy stems and arrow-shaped (sagittate) leaves which grow from a rosette.
 The lower leaves are 7 to 15 cm in length with long petioles and a membranous ocrea formed of fused, sheathing stipules.
-The upper ones are sessile, and frequently become crimson.
+The upper leaves are sessile, (growing directly from the stem without a petiole) and frequently become crimson.
 It has whorled spikes of reddish-green flowers, which bloom in early summer, becoming purplish.
 The species is dioecious, with stamens and pistils on different plants.

 Subspecies

 Several subspecies have been named.
 Not all are cultivated.